McNito/OmniHx3D/README.md

 # OmniHx3D
-A modified version of omnihx3d
+A modified version of BabylonHx